 The best Alberta road trip is from Banff to Jasper (or vice versa) through the Icefields Parkway.
 In fact, National Geographic named this one of the best road trips in the world!

+If this is your first time visiting Canada, prepare to be amazed!
 You will pass through ancient glaciers, cascading waterfalls, and emerald lakes surrounded by forests.
 The drive has many points of interests along the way including Lake Louise, Athabasca Falls, and the Columbia Icefield.